 Because of the importance of even these initial results, I wish to post a public disclaimer concerning any possible conflicts of interest.

-Although I obtain no present or future financial benefits from her work, Jill Harris is my close working colleague and protege and we have a family relationship.
+Although I obtain no present or future financial benefits from her work, Jill Harris is my close working colleague and protege.
 She earns money from her coursework.

 We want to thank Dr John Asplin who was kind enough to read this article for us and offer valuable suggestions.
 Since it reports original data his reading was of great importance to assure against errors we might have made.